• Tax Office sub header

 Quarterly Payment Agreements

-If you have an Over 65 exemption, a disabled person's exemption or a disabled veteran's exemption you are eligible to pay your taxes in 4 equal installments without penalty and interest, providing you make the payments by the due dates.
+If you have an Over 65 exemption, a disabled person's exemption or a disabled veteran's exemption on your homestead property, you are eligible to pay your taxes in 4 equal installments without penalty and interest, providing you make the payments by the due dates.
 Please contact the tax office at 972-600-5450 for more information.